-7. Public Health implications
+6. Public Health implications

-7.1 There are no immediate public health implications.
+6.1 There are no immediate public health implications.
 Access to good and modern future standards of housing are known to produce better health outcomes for occupants.
 A future CA housing strategy will seek to address what types of policies and potential outcomes the CA Board might want to support.

-8. Environmental and Climate Change Implications
+7. Environmental and Climate Change Implications

-8.1 There are no immediate environmental or climate change implications.
-As part of a future CA housing strategy ways in which the CA could seek to support and secure improved environmental and climate change outcomes from housing can be addressed.
+7.1 There are no immediate Environmental or climate change implications.
+As part of a future CA housing strategy to be presented to the Board, ways in which the CA could seek to support and secure improved environmental and climate change outcomes from housing will be discussed.

-9. Other Significant Implications
+8. Other Significant Implications

-9.1 There are no other significant implications.
+8.1 There are no other significant implications.